A fractal geometry immersed in a hierarchical magnetic flux distribution: Summary and future outlook

 \section{Summary and future outlook}

 In conclusion, we have studied the role of a hierarchical distribution of magnetic flux on the energy spectrum and persistent current in a multi-loop Sierpinski gasket fractal structure.
 We have shown that, by controlling the hierarchy parameter of the embedded magnetic flux in this SPG fractal network, one can effectively engineer quantum states in such a complex system.
 From the application point-of-view, we have shown that this directly impacts the behavior of the persistent current in this SPG fractal structure.
 We can suitably control the persistent current in the system by tunning the hierarchy parameter in a flexible way for different filling factors of the electronic states.
 One could in principle, test these results by designing an experiment using a self-assembled molecular SPG fractal structure.
 This could be helpful to devise an unconventional nanoelectronic device using a molecular SPG fractal structure.
 In future, we plan to generalize this idea for other similar kind of closed-loop fractal geometries, such as Vicsek fractal~\cite{pal-PRB2012,pal-PRA2013}.
+Another interesting future prospect of this work could be to study these properties in fractal lattices with self-affine feature~\cite{self-affine}.